-Ministerial Order pertaining to Province-Wide Restrictions beginning on November 19th through until at least February 5th
+Ministerial Order pertaining to Province-Wide Restrictions – In Effect until Further Notice

 *The above orders currently supersede many items in individual orders for the duration noted.
 For example, additional restrictions have been placed on gatherings that replace the November 10th PHO pertaining to gatherings and events.